jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session05.md

+## Math Testing

+About half of our 1A class will be out today for manditory ACC testing.
+I don't want them to fall behind or to have too much catch-up work, so we'll take it easy today.
+If you're in testing, no worries!
+Please make sure that you have Github setup [and see  this tutorial if you need help](https://ict.gctaa.net/resources/git_on_github/index.html).
+And we'll continue from there next class.

 ## Quiz

 We will **NOT** start today's class with a quiz.
 I know that last class's git tutorial was a lot, so we'll spend some time today going through the important parts more slowly.